 This is probably similar to my personal style point above but our home style has slightly evolved over the last few years.
 Part of this is because our two kids have required us to change and remove (and add!) certain things but another part is less is simply more for our family.
 Less stuff everywhere means less maintenance and tidying.
 And less updating and changing as seasons and styles change.
 Less dusting.
 While I don’t consider us to be minimalistic, I do like to think we are simply decorated around here.

 And there you have it!
 Seems like a pretty fuss-free way to live huh?
+If you’re interested in the things I DO make time for, that list is here.

-Next week I’m sharing the things I DO make time for so check back then to see the contrast on that list compared to this one.
-And in the meantime, I’d love to hear what tasks you say no to in your home and family.
+I’d love to hear what tasks you say no to in your home and family.
 Do any of the above resonate with or surprise you?
 Do we share similarities?
 I’d love to know in the comments below!
 Xoxo